There’s nothing quite as inspiring as a blank notebook.

 All you need is something to write with.

-When you’re ready to record your deepest thoughts, your secret dreams or just some recipes and grocery lists, you can get your Pendleton notebooks here.
+When you’re ready to record your deepest thoughts, your secret dreams or just some recipes and grocery lists, you can turn to your Pendleton notebooks.
 The covers are based on our wool blankets, combining National Park Blanket stripes with Native American-inspired geometric patterns.
 The covers are sturdy, the books are stitched, and the pages are ruled.
 Just add a pen, and you’re ready to go.

 Happy inspiration, from Pendleton Woolen Mills.